p2slugs/innovationproject/README.md

 ### > [Easter Egg Location](http://recipebox.cf/easteregg?)

 ### > [College Board Project Considerations](http://recipebox.cf/easteregg?)

-Welcome to our Trimester 2 Portfolio!
-This is where you can find and access our code and important pieces throughout the course.
+## Instructions on How To Run
-You can access the website from our runtime link below or run our code on your own computer by downloading the repository files.
+You can run our website from any device by going to this link: recipebox.cf.
+You can also run our code on your own computer by downloading the repository files.

+You will be directed to the home page, where an overview of the website is given.
+Toggle through the tabs at the top to explore the website!

+You can put in a recipe, suggestion, buy ingredients, and view the about us page, contact page, home page, and sign up forms.

 scroll down for 15pts review (Friday 2/18) ↓